JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

 Who shall coutries like Jamaica tax when Jamaican jobs start to be consumed by global-like automation?

-Since Jamaica has no Amazon-like place or large Artificial Intelligence aligned corporation, some reasonble ways of combating these issues are to:
+Since Jamaica has no Amazon-like place or large Artificial Intelligence aligned corporation, (and thereafter, little to no arguable means of delivering UBI-like programs of the scale that Yang's place of citizenship affords), some reasonble ways of combating these issues are to:

 1. Introduce modern Artificial Intelligence in our university Computer Science degrees.
 Foreign countries have excellent modern Artificial Intelligence courses embedded in their Computer Science degrees.
    * [As I wrote in gleaner in 2018](http://jamaica-gleaner.com/article/news/20180604/artificial-intelligence-and-economy-utilising-artificial-intelligence-could), I advised UWI Artificial Intelligence lecturer to do this in 2016, and the lecturer is slowly introducing neural networks for eg since then.